jgassens/MOexplainer/README.md

 # MO Explainer

-MO Explainer is a static React teaching app that turns a Colab molecular-orbital lesson into a guided browser experience for sophomore undergraduate chemistry students.
+MO Explainer is a static React teaching app that turns a Colab molecular-orbital lesson into a guided browser experience for students taking an Advanced Physical Organic Chemistry course, but it written at the level of sophomore undergraduate chemistry students.

 The site uses qualitative teaching models, responsive SVG diagrams, KaTeX equations, and local-only observation notes.
 All calculated energies are relative energy in arbitrary teaching units, not experimental values.